Skip to content Skip to footer navigation

 1. Watch a variety of footage

-Start with a free-to-air broadcast in both SD and HD resolution, and flick through channels and various shows.
-You should be able to see differences pretty quickly when watching live TV, particularly sport footage, and HD footage performance will depend on both the quality of the screen as well as the TV processor.
+You should be able to see differences pretty quickly when watching live TV, particularly sport footage.
+HD footage performance will depend on both the quality of the screen as well as the TV processor.

 If the salespeople refuse to let you watch anything other than the specially prepared optimised video, go somewhere else.
-You can't make a judgement based on a Blu-ray cartoon or digitally mastered movie – some TVs can do an OK job with this input, but will look awful with standard definition or free-to-air HD footage.
+You can't make a judgement based on a Blu-ray cartoon or digitally mastered movie – some TVs can do an OK job with this input, yet look awful with standard definition or free-to-air HD footage.

 2. Look for details in shadowy scenes